amartelr/hugo-ananke-site/content/en/supplies/drilling.md

 tags: ["supplies"]
 title: "Drilling"
 ---
-Whether you need a mineral exploration drilling contractor, water services, or production drilling, you need a contractor with a rock solid reputation and a track record for safety and innovative solutions.
+Whether you do a mineral exploration drilling, water services, or production drilling, you need a supplier partner with a rock solid reputation and innovative solutions.

 {{< myimage src="/images/supplies/drilling01.jpg" alt="" class="br3 shadow-3">}}

-In many underground mines, horizontal development is common.
 New technology is always welcomed by mining companies to help improve development rates.

+At MAS, our focus is on the drilling – where the steel and the ground collide.
+That’s what we know best.
+Whatever your operation – forepoling, piling, tunnelling, anchoring or construction – our consumables are designed to give more drilled meters for your money.
+Every time, day after day.
+Backed up by a global network, expert support and cutting-edge sensor technology, MAS is at the core of your drilling operation.

 We have a wide variety of products in drilling processes: